DanielMFernandes/CCNA_Course_Notes/Course_Notes/Virtualizations_and_Cloud_Part1.md

 VIRTUAL SERVERS

-- Although Cisco is more known for their networking devices (routers, SWITCHES, FIREWALLS), they also offer hardware servers such as UCS (Unified Computing System)
+- Although Cisco is more known for their networking devices (routers, switches, firewalls), they also offer hardware servers such as UCS (Unified Computing System)
 - The largest vendors of hardware servers include Dell, EMC, HPE, and IBM

 ---